crtheisen/lol-mastery-analysis/README.md

 ####Snips

-Contains creenshots of our visualizations for documentation purposes.
+Contains screenshots of our visualizations for documentation purposes.

 ####Tests